Topic: Windows 10 End-of-Support

 See "What can I do?".

-Buy a new PC
+Buy or build a new PC

 What about my games?